Keechelus Lake

 Keechelus Lake (/'kEtS@l@s/) is a lake and reservoir in the northwest United States, near Hyak in Kittitas County, Washington.
 Approximately 50 mi southeast of Seattle and a few miles southeast of Snoqualmie Pass, it is the source of the Yakima River.

 Keechelus Lake is the westernmost of three large lakes near Interstate 90 and north of the Yakima River in the Cascade Range; the other two are Kachess Lake in the middle and Cle Elum Lake to the east.
 After crossing nearby Snoqualmie Pass at an elevation of 3020 ft, Interstate 90 runs along the lake's eastern shoreline and tight against mountains.
 Its westbound lanes included a snowshed midway (47.355°N 121.3658°W, milepost 57.7); built in 1950 for U.S. Route 10, it was removed in April 2014.

-Keechelus Lake is part of the Columbia River basin, being the source of the Yakima River, which is tributary to the Columbia River.
+Keechelus Lake is part of the Columbia River basin, being the source of the Yakima River, which is a tributary to the Columbia River.

 The lake is used as a storage reservoir for the Yakima Project, an irrigation project run by the United States Bureau of Reclamation.
 Although a natural lake, Keechelus Lake's capacity and discharge is controlled by Keechelus Dam, a 128 ft high earthfill structure built in 1917.
 As a storage reservoir, its active capacity is 157900 acre.ft.

 The name Keechelus comes from a Native American term meaning "few fish", in contrast to Kachess Lake, whose name means "more fish".

 The Chicago, Milwaukee, St. Paul and Pacific Railroad ("Milwaukee Road") formerly ran along the west shore of the lake and crossed the Cascades through the 2¼-mile (3.6 km) Snoqualmie Tunnel, with its east portal at Hyak.
 Late to the West with its Pacific Extension, the Milwaukee Road's traffic to Tacoma began in 1909 and initially was routed over Snoqualmie Pass; the tunnel opened five years later in 1914 and heads due west from Hyak at an approximate elevation of 2600 ft.
 Close to the east portal near the lake's northwest shore was the Milwaukee Ski Bowl, built in 1937 and operated by the railroad until 1950.

 The Milwaukee Road went through several bankruptcies; its rails were abandoned in 1980 and the right-of-way is now a rail trail, Iron Horse State Park, which includes the tunnel.